 How coworking can benefit from technology and online communities

-To identify the best suggestions for a technology that can help with the above, we had to better understand those 3 aspects (we call them engagement mechanisms).
+To identify the best suggestions for a technology that can help with the above, we have to better understand those 3 aspects (let’s call them engagement mechanisms).

 So, we did a bit of historical research on how online communities developed over time (you won’t believe it, online communities have their roots in the 70s!).
 We also came up with a few criteria to help us narrow down our research based on what’s important for coworking communities.